 Since 1982, Landry & Kling has planned and operated hundreds of events at sea – from high-profile global meetings to special interest theme cruises (and everything in between).
-So when the company received a request for proposal from the Brunswick Bowling & Billiards Company, Joyce Landry and the team know precisely which cruise ship and itinerary to recommend.
+So when the company received a request for proposal from a bowling & blliards company, Joyce Landry and the team know precisely which cruise ship and itinerary to recommend.
 One particular ship would accommodate their program needs and deliver a little something extra to seal the deal.

 The Program Challenges

-Filip Pawelka, Landry & Kling’s new client, is Brunswick’s marketing manager for Europe, the Middle East and Africa.
+Landry & Kling’s client, is the marketing manager for Europe, the Middle East and Africa.
 He outlined the company’s meeting specs, and put his four big concerns on the table.

-3) Single Accommodations: Attendees at the Brunswick distributor meeting required solo accommodations, and this also concerned Filip.
+3) Single Accommodations: Attendees at the distributor meeting required solo accommodations, and this also concerned our client.
 He knew that cruise lines typically charge a single supplement fee of up to 200% for solo passengers – would this make the cruise option financially unfeasible?

 4) Time and Space for Meetings: And finally, they needed appropriate facilities for their meetings, with enough hours in the agenda to accommodate all 13 business sessions.
 An itinerary that included multiple days at sea – in addition to alluring ports of call – was a critical requirement.

-After Filip and the L&K team discussed Brunswick’s concerns and requirements for their distributor meeting, it was clear that there was one perfect cruise solution: Norwegian Epic, sailing seven nights in the Caribbean.
+After our client and the L&K team discussed the company’s concerns and requirements for their distributor meeting, it was clear that there was one perfect cruise solution: Norwegian Epic, sailing seven nights in the Caribbean.
 Here’s why:

 Value: Remember those perception issues that a cruise was “too expensive”?
-Filip went back to the Brunswick senior decision makers with a venue option that was way more cost-effective (and more inclusive) than the five-star hotels they were accustomed to using.
+Our client went back to his senior decision makers with a venue option that was way more cost-effective (and more inclusive) than the five-star hotels they were accustomed to using.
 They were “bowled over” by the advantages of a meeting at sea.

-The ship provided excellent facilities and meeting space to support Brunswick’s business objectives and group events.
+The ship provided excellent facilities and meeting space to support the company’s business objectives and group events.
 And, use of meeting rooms and Audio Visual equipment was included – a big cost-savings plus!